gbmhunter/candy-calc/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v2.1.2.0  2013/11/21 Made sure no debug messages are printed when debug = false.
+v2.1.2.1  2013/11/21 Added information to README about tooltip support.
+Tabulated the external dependencies in the README and added qTip.
+Added external links to dependencies.
+Closes #11, closes #16, closes #17. v2.1.2.0  2013/11/21 Made sure no debug messages are printed when debug = false.
 Tooltip now displays 'Warning' title when severity is warning.
 Background colour of warning tooltip is now orange.
 Closes #15, closes #14, closes #12. v2.1.1.0  2013/11/20 Deleted some commented code. v2.1.0.0  2013/11/18 Added support for validator severity levels.
 Add CSS to colour warnings and errors differently.